 Researchers should respect the following rights statement:

 The publisher and rights holder of this work is Antarctic Biodiversity Information Facility (ANTABIF).
-This "Archaea from the ANDEEP3 expedition" dataset is made available under the Open Data Commons Attribution License: http://www.opendatacommons.org/licenses/by/1.0/
+This work is licensed under a Creative Commons Attribution (CC-BY) 4.0 License.

 This resource has not been registered with GBIF